ibrahim-kocyigit/kocyigit-dsml/theory/linear_algebra/01_intro_to_linear_algebra_and_maths_for_ml.md

 * **Contour Plot of Goodness:** Imagine a plot where:
     * The x-axis represents different values of `μ`.
     * The y-axis represents different values of `σ`.
     * The z-axis (coming out of the screen/page) represents the "goodness of fit" (or, conversely, the "badness of fit", like the sum of squared differences).
-Lower values on the z-axis are better.<br>
+Lower values on the z-axis are better.
     This creates a 3D surface.
 We can visualize